the importance of great leaders in technology

-Research from a Gallup engagement study revealed that 50% of Americans left a job because of their manager at some point in their career.
+Research from a Gallup engagement study revealed that 50% of Americans have left a job because of their manager at some point in their career.
 The same study reported that managers account for at least 70% of variance in employee engagement scores.

 Organizations will continue to face an uphill battle as we try to recruit top technical talent.
 The unfortunate reality is that there simply are not enough qualified candidates for the increasing demand.

 Therefore, there is a dire need to change our approach to technical leadership, and equip new leaders with the necessary skills and tools, if we want to continue building and retaining strong, empowered, motivated, and loyal teams.

 My transition into engineering management might sound familiar.